The State of the Sport in 2020

 by Craig Leweck, Scuttlebutt Sailing News

-For over 20 years, Scuttlebutt has been providing sailing enthusiasts with their daily download of news, and when you report on the sport for that long, spending each day looking at the activity, you see a lot more than race results.
+Since 1997, Scuttlebutt has been providing sailing enthusiasts with their daily download of news, and when you report on the sport for that long, spending each day looking at the activity, you see a lot more than race results.

 I have three observations when considering the State of the Sport: